TosbackCgusBridge-Bot/CGUs-versions/Weebly/Terms of Service.md

 10\.
 Money back guarantee

-Weebly Pro Accounts include a 30-day money back guarantee.
-If you are dissatisfied with the pro account service for any reason, you can receive a full refund if you cancel your pro account within 30 days of activation.
-Please direct refund requests to support@weebly.com with the subject line: Refund Request.
+Weebly Starter, Pro and Business plans include a 30-day money back guarantee.
+If you are dissatisfied with the pro account service for any reason, you can receive a full refund if you cancel your premium account within 30 days of activation.
+Please submit a ticket at help.weebly.com.

 If you elect to purchase your own domain name, this purchase is non-refundable and not subject to this money back guarantee.